benquike/radare2book/introduction/overview.md

     $ echo 'push eax;nop;nop' | rasm2 -f -
     509090

 ### rahash2

 An implementation of a block-based hash tool.
-From small text strings to large disks, rahash2 supports multiple algorithms, including MD4, MD5, CRC16, CRC32, SHA1, SHA256, SHA384, SHA512, par, xor, xorpair, mod255, hamdist, or entropy. rahash2 can be used to check the integrity of, or track changes to, big files, memory dumps, and disks.
+From small text strings to large disks, rahash2 supports multiple algorithms, including MD4, MD5, CRC16, CRC32, SHA1, SHA256, SHA384, SHA512, par, xor, xorpair, mod255, hamdist, or entropy.
+Using `-a` option, you can choose the hashing algorithm to use.

+rahash2 can be used to check the integrity of, or track changes to, big files, memory dumps, and disks.

 ### Examples